-Ms. Kassel stated in case anyone wants to send their regards, I spoke with Mr. Nicholson regarding this landscaping proposal, and he had a heart attack.
-We know him and we like him so we want to wish him well.
+Ms. Kassel stated in case anyone wants to send their regards, I spoke with Mr. Nicholson regarding this landscaping proposal and he was told that he had a heart attack.
+We all know him and like him so we want to wish him well.
 He just got out of the hospital on Saturday, and he is relieved of duty for now.